LucianoXu/NQPV/README.md

 ## Contact
-If you find any bug or have any questions, do not hesitate to contact lucianoxu@foxmail.com.
+If you find any bugs or have any questions, do not hesitate to contact lucianoxu@foxmail.com.

 ## Development Log